Current Worship, Ministry, and Facility Updates

 - Masks will be required of all people who enter the building.
 If you forget yours at home, we have some individually wrapped masks available directly to the right of the doors when you enter the building at the sign-in table.
 Please sign in each time you enter the building.

-- Some Sunday school classes have begun meeting again in the church, and some are still meeting over Zoom.
+- Most of our Sunday school classes have begun meeting again in the church, but some are holding hybrid meetings over Zoom.
+You are more than welcome to join any class!
 Please contact our Office Coordinator, Phyllis Williams, at

 - Want to stay connected?
 Sign up for our weekly Alive Newsletter at the bottom of our home page at https://www.visitasbury.org and/or "like" or "follow" us on our Facebook page at https://www.facebook.com/AsburyUMCPrairieVillageKS/.
 This way, you'll be the first to know about all of our upcoming Asbury events!

-- For after-hours pastoral care emergencies, please call Rev. Gayla Rapp, Senior Pastor, at 913.433.4444 or , or Rev. Lee Johnson, Pastor of Congregational Care, at 913.909.1573 or .
+- For after-hours pastoral care emergencies, please call Rev. Gayla Rapp, Senior Pastor, at 913.433.4444 or , or Rev. Daekyung Kim, Associate Pastor, at 913.325.7258 or .
 Would you like to submit a prayer request or view our community prayer board?
 Please visit https://www.visitasbury.org/pastoral-care/.

 Please continue to pray for those affected by this virus.
 Check on your friends and neighbors, particularly those who are isolated.
 If you're looking for some ways to help serve our community while we continue practicing appropriate social distancing, check out some of our featured ministries: